jycybersec/Ethical-Hacking-Guide/Enumeration.md

   - Connects to the Windows 2k8 machine and navigates through its shared directories.

 ## Summary
+Using Crackmapexec, we enumerated shares, users, and disks on both Win XP and Win 2k8 machines.
+Rpcclient was then utilized to gather detailed information about users, shares, and system details.
+Enum4linux provided further enumeration of users, shares, and SIDs on both machines.
+Finally, Smbclient allowed us to connect to and navigate through shared directories on both Win XP and Win 2k8.
+This comprehensive approach highlighted the importance of using multiple tools to gather extensive information about networked systems, emphasizing the vulnerabilities and shared resources that can be exploited in a cybersecurity context.

 ## References
 - Crackmapexec. (n.d.).
 Crackmapexec [Software].
 Retrieved June 6, 2024, from https://github.com/byt3bl33d3r/CrackMapExec